 In most states, the landlord has a responsibility to provide a habitable dwelling.
 This duty is often referred to as the "warranty of habitability" and is implied in nearly every standard lease agreement.
 In exchange, most states require tenants to keep their units "clean and sanitary."
 If someone's hoarding interferes with either party's ability to carry out their respective duties, it's time to take action.

-As a general rule of thumb, we consider a person to be “hoarding” if their behavior goes beyond clutter and blocks emergency exits or doorways; interferes with ventilation or sprinkler systems; attracts pests through improper food storage; or creates hazards for other residents.
+As a general rule of thumb, we consider a person to be "hoarding" if their behavior goes beyond clutter and exhibits the following issues:

 If you suspect a person is hoarding, get in touch with that resident as soon as possible, before the problem becomes more pronounced.
-Remind them of their lease obligations–namely, to keep the unit clean, sanitary, and free from clutter.
-Perhaps there’s a reason for the clutter.
+Remind them of their lease obligations: To keep the unit clean, sanitary, and free from clutter.
+Perhaps there's a reason for the clutter.
 Maybe someone is preparing to move.
-Maybe the resident is temporarily housing furniture and other items while their parents’ home is undergoing renovations.
-There may be a legitimate reason for the clutter; and hopefully, the matter can be resolved swiftly–before it becomes a larger issue.
+Maybe the resident is temporarily housing furniture and other items while their parents' home is undergoing renovations.
+There may be a legitimate reason for the clutter, and hopefully, the matter can be resolved swiftly before it becomes a larger issue.

 In the worst case scenario, you might have to evict the hoarder tenant.
 You want to start preparing for the possibility now.
 Begin to document everything.
 Take pictures, videos, and notes to document the property's condition.
 Keep copies of all communication between you and the tenant.
 You'll want to have these records if an eviction becomes necessary.

-Nobody likes evicting a resident; but an eviction is often the last line of defense for landlords, property managers, and HOAs.
-You’ll want to use all of the documentation you’ve compiled to date to show the court that you’ve tried everything you could to accommodate the resident before the eviction became necessary.
+Nobody likes evicting a resident, but an eviction is often the last line of defense for landlords, property managers, and HOAs.
+You'll want to use all of the documentation you've compiled to date to show the court that you've tried everything you could to accommodate the resident before the eviction became necessary.
 If an eviction seems necessary, consult with a property manager and/or real estate attorney.
-Evictions can be messy (and worse, expensive), so you’ll want to follow procedures to a T.
+Evictions can be messy (and worse, expensive), so you'll want to follow procedures properly.